manifoldmarkets/manifold/docs/docs/sweepstakes.md

 ### How do sweepstakes markets differ from the play-money markets on Manifold?

 All markets on Manifold are by default play-money and use our play-money called mana.
 Selected markets will have a second sweepstakes version created which will use sweepcash.
-This will share the same page, question, description and comments as the original play-money market, but will have seperate entries (trades) and prizes using Sweepcash.
+This will share the same page, question, description and comments as the original play-money market, but will have separate entries (trades) and prizes using Sweepcash.
 Users may switch back and forth between the two markets using the tab found on the market page.

 ### How do I enter a sweepstakes market?